Walter Bunning: Career twilight

 The late 60s to his death saw the twilight of Bunning's planning career.
 Bunning became a highly sought after planning figure as both state governments and private developers became resolved for Bunning to act as an independent adviser on major planning issues.
 This according to Freestone led to the phrase "Send for Bunning'.... as he became a kind of 'ombudsman extraordinary' helping the government 'out of tight spots".

 In 1970 Bunning was appointed to the Sydney Cove Redevelopment Authority (SCRA), this proved to be a controversial project with Bunning forced to bear some responsibility for plans to build high-rise hotels and office blocks in The Rocks, Sydney.

 Although Bunning chaired many architectural and planning bodies, he did find time to support other interests, becoming a trustee of the Art Gallery of New South Wales in 1958 and taking over as president from 1974 until his death of a cerebral tumour in 1977.

+Oral history

+Bunning was interviewed twice in 1971 about his life and career.
+Once by Hazel de Berg, and the second by Denise Hickey.
+The recordings of these can be found at the National Library of Australia.